CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-01.md

 ## Task 1: Configure a wellbeing plan in Viva Insights

+In this task, you will set up a personal wellbeing plan in Viva Insights to build habits such as regular breaks, mindfulness, and quiet time.

 1. Open Microsoft Teams and click on the **Apps** button (bottom-left sidebar).

     ![](./media/sp-01.png)